<<

 He looked like he was walking on a tightrope.

-Then all of a sudden he slid from one spot to about ten feet away as
+Then all of a sudden he slid from one spot to about ten feet away as if on a skateboard.

 I didn't think he was acting silly anymore.